 Jazz is an art form that reflects the spontaneous qualities of the individual genius.
 The study of a specific jazz artist can illustrate aspects of the genre as a whole as well as deepen the understanding of that individual's contribution to our culture.
-This course studies the evolution of one of these giants of the jazz idiom and his/her contribution to the art form.
+This course studies the evolution of one of these giants of the jazz idiom and his or her contribution to the art form.
 It also studies how cultural, socio-economic, and racial tensions within the microcosm of the jazz scene accurately reflect various historical periods of the past.
-Each term that the course is offered a different Jazz Giant will be discussed.
-Please check the current Schedule of Classes for the specific artist.
-This course is repeatable once for a maximum of six credits.
+Each term that the course is offered a different jazz giant will be discussed.
+This course is repeatable for a maximum of six credit hours.